 Unlike most other key information in your home insurance policy, you won’t find exclusions on your declaration page.
 You will have to do some investigating to check what your policy excludes.
 Though it varies by provider, you’ll likely find exclusions in the definitions and policy sections of your home insurance documents.

 Home insurance doesn’t have to be complicated.
 With a little bit of research (and some helping hands along the way), you don’t have to worry about getting inadequate coverage.
-For more information on how to break down home insurance jargon, check out our always-growing home insurance learning center.
+For more information on how to break down home insurance jargon, check out our always-growing learn center.